Ex-Labour Party MP Gaurav Sharma quits Parliament, triggers by-election

 He regularly utilised social media to air his grievances against various individuals and entities, including former Labour Party whips Kieran McAnulty and current whip Duncan Webb, Parliamentary Service, his former staffers and other Labour Party members.

+Soon after Sharma's August 11 column, the Herald revealed claims by a former staffer of Sharma who alleged a culture of bullying within the MP's office, describing him as "controlling".

+Sharma repeatedly called for an investigation into his claims of bullying within Parliament, and any claims made against him.

-It prompted a special meeting of most of Labour's caucus without Sharma as his ministerial colleagues didn't feel comfortable speaking in front of him, following Sharma's publication of text messages he'd had with colleagues on social media - of which he claimed he'd gained permission to publish.
+A special meeting featuring most of Labour's caucus was held on August 15 without Sharma as his ministerial colleagues didn't feel comfortable speaking in front of him, following Sharma's publication of text messages he'd had with colleagues on social media - of which he claimed he'd gained permission to publish.

 The day after the special meeting, Labour's caucus voted to expel Sharma from the caucus.